ArchyInUse/SausageChat/README.md

 Sausage Connection is a handler for a user, it contains the connected socket as well as handles all requests to and from the user, for example accepting and sending messages.

+### Instructions
+Requirements
+Two separate computers.
+Windows 7 and up.

+First, go to SausageClient.cs and go to line 24 and change the Ip address to the desired ip address for the sever view.
+Compile it.
+Build it in release mode.

+Zip the release folder of SausageChatServer and zip it.
+Extract the release folder on the  computer that has the Ip address you gave in  sausageclient.cs and run the exe.
+Click on start server.

+Look in the release folder for sausage chat client and run the exe.
+Click on connect, and you should be able to send messages.

 #### Client:
 SausageClient is a simple static class which has all the information (apart from the IP or other secret information) as well as all the methods used for interacting with the server.